zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/managing-boms.md

 # Managing BOMs

 Bill of Materials (BOM) diagrams identify component parts belonging to a product.
-Users can create BOM diagrams in Liferay Commerce and then display them on a site page.
+Users can create  and annotate BOM diagrams in Liferay Commerce that reference other products in the store.
+BOM diagrams can also then be displayed on a site page.

+BOM diagram requires two parts: the product image and the Mapped Products.

-To add a new BOM:
+To add a new BOM diagram:

 1. Navigate to the _Control Panel_ &rarr; _Commerce_ &rarr; _Products_.
 1. Click _BOM_.